 4. Early adopters leverage RADD alerts for supply chain sustainability

 The development of the RADD alerts was initiated by ten of the world’s largest palm oil producers and buyers keen to advance a system of deforestation monitoring that was uninhibited by cloud cover in order to more reliably detect and address changes within their supply chains.
 Bunge, Cargill, Golden Agri-Resources (GAR), Mondelēz International, Musim Mas, Nestlé, PepsiCo, Sime Darby Plantation, Unilever and Wilmar have financed the initiative for company use while also making the system openly available as a shared public resource for good.

-The new RADD alerts are now available to view on the Global Forest Watch map and will be added to other GFW tools in the coming months.
+The new RADD alerts are now available to view on Forest Watcher, in addition to the Global Forest Watch map and will be added to other GFW tools in the coming months.

 *Editor’s Note: This blog was updated 11/8/2021 to reflect increased geographic coverage of RADD alerts.